PROJECT CASE STUDY

 The HSECare App

-As a design student in Maynooth, I was really keen to explore how we could take the core functionalities of the website and supercharge them for the mobile experience.
+I was really keen to explore how we could take the core functionalities of the website and supercharge them for the mobile experience.
 I looked at the "Find urgent and emergency care" UI that I had started with for the website and thought, "How can we make this even faster and more intuitive on a phone?"

 Homepage and Search